 First Home Grant: What is it?

-It’s access to a grant of up to $10,000.
+It’s access to a grant of up to $10,000 for a new home, or $5000 for an existing property.
 If you’re a first-time home buyer, or a previous homeowner in a similar position to one, and you’ve been making regular KiwiSaver contributions for three to five years, you may be eligible for a First Home Grant.
 You can apply for the grant through Kāinga Ora.